Previous Concerts

 A concert dedicated to the life and career of the English composer Orlando Gibbons, who died 400 years ago in 1625.

-The programme traces the development of the composer from his youth in Cambridge to his time at the Chapel Royal and subsequently Westminster Abbey, where he became organist in 1623, shortly before his death.
+The programme traced the development of the composer from his youth in Cambridge to his time at the Chapel Royal and subsequently Westminster Abbey, where he became organist in 1623, shortly before his death.

 The King's Flutes